MegaBitmap/UDPBD-for-XEBP/README.md

 ## Setup

+**Please Note** When updating versions it is **Required** to update BOTH the XEBPLUS plugin, and the sync app.
+It is NOT recommended to mismatch different versions of the XEBPLUS plugin and the sync app.

 *Note: This setup process is for version 2.9 of this plugin.
 If you are updating from version 2.6 or earlier, you may need to remove the `XEBPLUS/CFG/neutrinoLuancher` folder on your USB drive.
 If you are updating from version 1.x, you will need to remove the old version of neutrino Launcher from your XEB+ install before continuing.